Kernel-Based Nonparametric Tests For Shape Constraints: Abstract

 \section{Abstract}

-We develop a reproducing kernel Hilbert space (RKHS) framework for nonparametric mean-variance optimization and inference on shape constraints of the optimal rule.
-We derive statistical properties of the sample estimator and provide rigorous theoretical guarantees, such as asymptotic consistency, a functional central limit theorem, and a finite-sample deviation bound that matches the Monte Carlo rate up to regularization.
-Building on these findings, we introduce a joint Wald-type statistic to test for shape constraints over finite grids.
-The approach comes with an efficient computational procedure based on a pivoted Cholesky factorization, facilitating scalability to large datasets.
-Empirical tests suggest favorably of the proposed methodology.
+We propose a kernel-based nonparametric framework for mean-variance optimization that enables inference on economically motivated shape constraints in finance, including positivity, monotonicity, and convexity.
+Many central hypotheses in financial econometrics are naturally expressed as shape relations on latent functions (e.g., term premia, CAPM relations, and the pricing kernel), yet enforcing such constraints during estimation can mask economically meaningful violations; our approach therefore separates learning from validation by first estimating an unconstrained solution and then testing shape properties.
+We establish statistical properties of the regularized sample estimator and derive rigorous guarantees, including asymptotic consistency, a functional central limit theorem, and a finite-sample deviation bound achieving the Monte Carlo rate up to a regularization term.
+Building on these results, we construct a joint Wald-type statistic to test shape constraints on finite grids.
+An efficient algorithm based on a pivoted Cholesky factorization yields scalability to large datasets.
+Numerical studies, including an options-based asset-pricing application, illustrate the usefulness of the proposed method for evaluating monotonicity and convexity restrictions.